iPhone internet not working after iOS 17 Update (7 Solutions) 2023

 Check mobile data switch – First, make sure that mobile data is switched on your device by going to Settings and then Mobile Data.
 Check if the slider in front of mobile data is green, if not, then tap over it.

-Data roaming – If you are traveling internationally, then make sure that Data Roaming option is switched on your iPhone.
+Data roaming – If you are traveling internationally, then make sure that the Data Roaming option is switched on your iPhone.
 The Mobile data roaming option is present below the Mobile Data option.
 Just make sure this option has a green bar on the front.

 Data Limit – You should contact your mobile data service provider and make sure that your monthly data limit isn’t expired.
 In the iPhone, there isn’t any system present where you can check your data consumption level.
-You have to contact your service provider and confirm your data balance and if you have low data balance, then you should immediately recharge again to resume services.
+You have to contact your service provider and confirm your data balance and if you have a low data balance, then you should immediately recharge again to resume services.

 Restart your iPhone – Restarting iPhone has been a solution for numerous iPhone related problems.
 By pressing the home button and the power button together, you can easily restart your iPhone and it will most of the time fix your problem.

 - For iPhone 7 and later, hold the volume down button and the Power button at the same time.

 - For iPhone X/8/8 Plus users, press and release the Volume Up button, and then the Volume Down button.
 After that, hold the Power button for some time.

 Reinsert SIM – You can use the provided SIM tray tool to take out your SIM and then reinsert it.
 This will probably solve the problem for you as sometime SIM gets out of place or breaks.

 Check Carrier Settings – You can try to check your carrier settings and make sure that they are up to the mark.
 It is slightly troublesome for you as your device is not over the internet.
 But, you can check the carrier update settings before your phone went offline by going to Settings > General > About.